bldavies/bldavies.com/content/blog/2019-01-06-accessing-strava-api/index.md

 ---
 title: Accessing the Strava API with R
-linkSource: yes
 ---

 [Strava](https://www.strava.com/) is an online platform for storing and sharing fitness data.
 Strava [provides an API](https://developers.strava.com) for accessing such data at the activity (e.g., run or cycle) level.
-In this post, I explain how to extract data from the Strava API using R, and I analyse my running and cycling data from 2018.
+This post explains how I [authenticate](#setup-and-authentication) with, and [extract data](#extracting-the-data) from, the Strava API using R.

-*Note: I implement the process described in this post in the R package [stravadata](https://github.com/bldavies/stravadata).*
+I implement my method in the R package [stravadata](https://github.com/bldavies/stravadata).

 ## Setup and authentication